szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 We have two things to accomplish here.
 First, we want to send specific information to the `#info` div.
 Second, we want that data to be the `info` property of the word that was clicked.

 Let's tackle the first part.
-We'll need to modify our `click` event listener:
+We'll need to modify our `click` event:

 ```JavaScript
 $("#poem a").click(function(){